build-on-aws/bedrock-agents-streamlit/README.md

     2. "Create another portfolio of 3 companies, but in technology industry."
     3. "Provide more details on these companies."
     4. "Help me create a new investment portfolio of companies."
-    5. "Do company research on TechNova Inc."
+    5. "Do company research on TechStashNova Inc."

 - Example prompt for KB & AG
     1. "Send an email to test@example.com that includes the company portfolio and FOMC summary"